MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 - HD video (1080p) and Content (VBSS)
-- Support for H.323 and SIP meeting room devices -Native Teams/Exchange scheduling
+- Support for H.323 and SIP meeting room devices
+- Native Teams/Exchange scheduling
--Gateway design instead of VMR
+- Gateway design instead of VMR

 **Scales for the cloud**